dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui.md

 **Arguments**

-`occasion`: Specifies the occasion for the Tip.
+`occasion` : specifies the occasion for the Tip.
-`message`: The Tip message for the occasion.
+`message` : the Tip message for the occasion.

 **Code Snippet**